cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-vasilis-bbs-per-verifier-linkability.md

 # Hidden PID BBS Pseudonym Interface

-This is the signer (issuer) known *pid* case.
+This is the prover generated, hidden *pid* case.

-The following section defines a BBS Interface that will make use of per-origin pseudonyms.
+The following section defines a BBS Interface that will make use of per-origin pseudonyms where the *pid* value is only known to the prover.
 The identifier of the Interface, api_id,  is defined as `ciphersuite_id || H2G_HM2S_PSEUDONYM_`, where `ciphersuite_id` the unique identifier of the BBS ciphersuite used, as is defined in [Section 6](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-03.html#name-ciphersuites) of [@!I-D.irtf-cfrg-bbs-signatures]).

 In this case the prover create a pid value and keeps it secret.
 Only sending a commitment with the proof of the pid that the signer will used when creating the signature.

 ## Hidden PID Signature Generation and Verification

-The prover will create a commitment on its pid and conveys it the the signer using the following steps from [@!I-D.irtf-vasilis-blind-bbs]:
+The prover will create a commitment on its pid and conveys it the the signer using the following steps from [@!I-D.kalos-bbs-blind-signatures]:

 ```
 1. committed_mesages = [pid]